 2. Labrador Retriever

-Poodles are also born performers, super social, great with kids, hypoallergenic, excellent at adapting to their surroundings, and they typically live longer than most other dog breeds, too.
-However, like the Cavalier King Charles Spaniel, poodles require some serious grooming.
+Poodles love being around their person.
+They have the same people-pleasing personality traits that Labs do, and the Poodle's high level of intelligence lands them all kinds of work as service dogs.
+Born performers, they are super social, hypoallergenic, excellent at adapting to their surroundings, and with a lifespan of 10 to 18 years, they typically live longer than some other dog breeds, too.
+However, like the Cavalier King Charles Spaniel, Poodles require some serious grooming.
 (Their hair literally never stops growing, and they don't shed.)
-If you don't mind being responsible for a dog who's more high maintenance than you are, then you should seriously consider adopting one of these cuties.
+They also need lots of space.
+But if you don't mind being responsible for a dog who's potentially more high maintenance than you are, then you should seriously consider adopting one of these cuties.

 4. Golden Retriever

 Golden Retrievers exist because of an avid hunter named Lord Tweedmouth, who lived near the banks of the Loch Ness.
 He wanted to "develop" a hunting dog that loved the water and would happily retrieve fowl from both water and land (like Labs, Goldens have webbed feet), and that's exactly what he did.
 But Goldens are much more than skilled hunters and retrievers.
 As Shadow from Homeward Bound proved to all of us '90s kids back in 1993, Golden Retrievers possess a capacity for love and devotion that few dog breeds can boast.
 They're famously obedient and well-behaved, too.
 So much so, in fact, that Golden Retrievers were the first ever American Kennel Club Obedience Trial Champions.
 Additionally, they get a lot of work as guide dogs and search and rescue dogs.